Scottish Borders Hotel | Bed and Breakfast | Black Bull Hotel Lauder

 countryside.

-We look forward to welcoming you to The
+We look forward to welcoming you to The Black Bull Hotel and to the Scottish

-Golf, fishing, walking, cycling, Edinburgh
+Golf, fishing, walking, cycling, Edinburgh (Castle, museums,

-(Castle, museums, Royal Yacht Britannia), Abbotsford and Traquair Houses,
+Royal Yacht Britannia), Abbotsford and Traquair Houses,

 the Great Border Abbeys, Floors Castle.
-Weddings and Meetings (35).
-Children
+Weddings and Meetings

-and dogs welcome.
-Swimming, walking, putting, trout fishing.
-Salmon fishing,
+(35).
+Children and dogs welcome.
+Swimming, walking, putting,

-shooting, riding, golf, off-road driving -all by arrangement.
+trout fishing.
+Salmon fishing, shooting, riding, golf, off-road

-The restaurant serves some of the finest
+The restaurant serves some

-food in the country.
-The menu changes daily.
-A fine dinner awaits you after
+of the finest food in the country.
+The menu changes weekly.

-a day filled with walking, touring, sporting or visiting nearby sites of
+touring, sporting or visiting nearby sites of interest.

 Set in the very heart of the Borders, with